 Prior to joining OLTA, Morgan worked as Conservation Coordinator for the Escarpment Biosphere Conservancy, coordinating stewardship activities including invasive species management, species at risk monitoring and trail maintenance.
 She also coordinated outreach events such as bioblitzes, workshops and festivals.

 But when the work day ends Morgan keeps on going, volunteering her time with the Hamilton Naturalist Club’s Community Peregrine Project and Wildlife Preservation Canada’s Native Pollinator Initiative.

-Jeff is OLTA’s Program Assistant, which involves compiling reference material and resources for the newly updated Standards and Practices, and assisting with OLTA’s Species at Risk and Climate Action programs.
-Currently, Jeff is completing an internship-based Master of Environmental Science, specializing in Conservation and Biodiversity, at the University of Toronto.
+Jeff is OLTA’s Program & Communications Coordinator, which involves compiling reference material and resources for the newly updated Standards and Practices, and assisting with OLTA’s Species at Risk and Climate Action programs.
+Jeff recently completed an internship-based Master of Environmental Science, specializing in Conservation and Biodiversity, at the University of Toronto.
 Prior to this he completed a MSc in Biology at Concordia University, where his thesis focused on how variation in sex ratios influenced the mating behaviour of male and female reindeer.
 Jeff also completed a BSc in General Biology at the University of New Brunswick, where his independent research project focused on the utilization of ageing methodologies in crustaceans and their importance for sustainable fisheries practices.
-In his free time Jeff likes to paint, travel, visit his family in the Maritimes, and keep active with hiking and running.
+In his free time Jeff likes painting, traveling, baking, visiting his family in the Maritimes, and keeping active with hiking and running.

 Jean is a non-profit consultant in the accounting field.
 Having worked for not-for-profits for over 37 years, she has extensive experience with accounting as well as charity guidelines.
 Jean lives in Port Credit with her husband Paul and enjoys the small town feeling of the Port.
 Any free time they have is spent at the cottage in Georgian Bay.